3mdeb/3mdeb-secpack/keys/employees-keys/README.md

 # 3mdeb GPG employee keys

-This directory keeps 3mdeb employees keys and explain procedure for adding new keys.
+This directory keeps 3mdeb employees keys and explains the procedure for adding new keys.

-## Adding key to repository
+## Adding key to the repository

 1. [Create new GPG key](#how-to-create-a-new-gpg-key)
 2. [Send key for signing](#sending-key-for-signing)